 When I poured the melted fat and butter into the flour mixure, I used a pastry cutter instead of a spoon, which made quick work of getting the crumble.
 Once you mix in the buttermilk (I used a spoon at this point), the dough is going to be really wet and sticky.
 Don’t worry.
 Just turn the dough out onto your floured surface and then flour your hands before you start the kneading process so the dough doesn’t stick to your hands.
 The dough firmed up pretty quickly.
 When I covered the dough I used a piece of plastic wrap then put a dish towel on top of that.

 The dough balls pressed and rolled out like a dream.
 I had a tape measure to make sure I hit the 8-inch diameter.
 When you’re rolling these out, be sure to give the tortilla 1/4 turn after each roll.
 This will help to roll the tortilla into an even circle.
 The cooking time was spot on.
 These tortillas will puff up—like, a lot.
 Don’t worry about popping the air bubbles, they will deflate once you pull them off the hot pan.
-I served these with beans, roasted jalapeños, and sour cream—so good!
+I served these with Cuban beans and rice, roasted jalapeños, and sour cream—so good!
 What a fantastic meal.
 Yum.

 Having never tried to make flour tortillas before, I was intrigued by the idea of using bacon fat and buttermilk, especially since I find buttermilk to be such a useful baking ingredient—and who needs an excuse to cook bacon?!
 This dough was very easy to work with, from kneading it to dividing the nice, elastic, puffy dough, and it rolled out like a dream without too much excess flour.